 Cushing’s Disease in Cats

-Hyperadrenocorticism or Cushing’s disease is a condition where the adrenal glands are overproducing and secreting the hormone cortisol.
+Hyperadrenocorticism or Cushing’s disease is a condition in which the adrenal glands are overproducing and secreting the hormone cortisol.
 The endocrine system is a collective system of glands that help produce and secrete hormones in the body.
 Within this intricate system are the adrenal glands.
 These organs are located near the kidneys, and help produce hormones that help regulate bodily functions, one of them being cortisol.
 Cortisol is a chemical which is responsible for handling stress, control weight, and keeping blood sugar regulated, and also helps to reduce inflammation.
 When a pet’s body produces too much of this hormone, it can cause serious health concerns that could lead to more life-threatening scenarios.
 Although this is an uncommon disease for cats to contract, senior aged cats; predisposed breeds, or any underlying medical condition can increase your cat’s susceptibility to the disease.

 • Excessive Urination